EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 - 1x Soldering iron and solder (lead-free solder highly recommended) Generic soldering iron from [AliExpress here](https://www.aliexpress.com/item/3256801448141079.html) or [Amazon here](https://www.amazon.com/Liouhoum-Auto-Sleep-Adjustable-Temperature-Thermostatic/dp/B08PZBPXLZ/ref=sr_1_9)

+## 3D Printed Mounts

+Mounts with a `★` next to them are the reccomended mounts for the respected hmd.
+This is based user feedback on what works best for the most people.

 <PartsList />

 ### Other Headsets